 Many of the items mentioned can be seen in the catwalk video below alongside an exclusive interview with Itala and Declan.

-However, the brand’s beauty ranges weren’t showcased at the event, so they plan on setting up workshops in the future to give customers a hands on experience.
+The brand’s beauty ranges weren’t showcased at the event, so they plan on setting up workshops in the future to give customers a hands on experience.

 The event was a huge success with many people huddled in a circle to take a look at what Uncaptive have to offer.